-Organic Drug Project Checkpoints (Ckpt): See Cobra in the near future.
+Capstone Project: See Cobra in the near future.

-Lab-participation- If you fail to attend the Mandatory Safety Introduction Lab then you not be allowed to participate in the remaining labs.
-You will be required to perform lab work and to write reports on your lab work.
+Lab-participation- You will be required to perform lab work and to write reports on your lab work.
 Participation in each lab is worth 5 points.
 To earn full points-dress appropriately (covered from tips of toes to shoulders & safety goggles), arrive on time, have your lab notebook prepared (see Cobra documents for each lab), read the lab, work with your group, clean up after yourself, and submit a report.
 If you do not dress appropriately or arrive after safety has started you will NOT participate that day.
 Failure to submit a lab report on time also counts as a missed lab.
-Since chemistry is a laboratory science, the lab aspect is very important.
+If you fail to attend the Mandatory Safety Introduction Lab, you will not be allowed to participate in the remaining labs.
+Chemistry is a laboratory science.
+As such the lab aspect is very important.
 Students who miss more than 2 labs will receive an F for the course.
 Even if you miss a lab you will still be responsible for the concepts that were covered in the lab.
 Since the lab supports the classroom concepts anything covered in lab can be quizzed over also.

 Lab Reports- You will want to use extra lab time to work with your partner to complete the report and post lab activity.
-We know that the gathering of data is often enjoyable, but the majority of the concept learn occurs when you work with the data, write up your report so, if you do not turn in at least some portion of the lab report you will receive a ZERO for participation for that lab, which will count as a missed lab.
-Since chemistry is a laboratory science, the lab aspect is very important.
+We know that the gathering of data is often enjoyable, but the majority of the concept learning occurs when you work with the data, write up your report so, if you do not turn in at least some portion of the lab report you will receive a ZERO for participation in that lab = a missed lab.
+Chemistry is a laboratory science.
+As such the lab aspect is very important.
 Students who miss more than 2 labs will receive an F for the course.

-Pre-Quiz (PQ) - An important step in knowing what you know (Metacognition) is to test yourself.
-Once you have performed the activities that teach you the concepts and have you practice the concepts (activities mentioned above) then you need to test yourself to see if you really do know the material.
+Pre-Quiz (PQ) - An important step in knowing what you know (metacognition) is to test yourself.
+Once you have performed the activities that teach you the concepts and have practiced the concepts (activities mentioned above), then you need to test yourself to see if you really do know the material.
 I would recommend treating the PQ like a quiz.
-Sit in a quiet space, have your pencil, scratch paper, calculator, and periodic table, but not your book ready and time yourself.
+Sit in a quiet space, have your pencil, scratch paper, calculator, and periodic table ready, but not your book.
 Once you submit the PQ you should review it in order to determine your strengths and weaknesses with the content.
 The PQ will be VERY similar to what you will see on the regular quiz.
 Figure out why you missed what you missed.
 Also make note of how long it took you to take the PQ so you allow yourself plenty of time to take the regular quiz.
 If you score 80% or better on your first attempt at the PQ full credit will be reported in the grade book.
 If you score less than 80% on your first attempt, but visit your instructor before you take the quiz and discuss the problems you missed then you can get full credit (Bring your scratch paper.).
 You can repeat the PQ, but only the first attempt is scored.
-Do take the first attempt seriously your instructor will not discuss PQs that are done in less than 5 minutes or where the answer blanks are all question marks.
+Do take the first attempt seriously.
+Your instructor will not discuss PQs that are done in less than 5 minutes or where the answer blanks are all question marks.
 Don't waste your time, your instructor's time, or your classmates' time.
 You MUST take the Pre-Quiz (NOT in the testing center) BEFORE the regular quiz or the regular quiz will not unlock in the testing center.